ainfinum/Traffic-Sign-Classifier/README.md

 ## Data Set Summary & Exploration

 ### 1. A basic summary of the data set.
-The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) will be used to train a model to classify traffic signs.
 After loading the data I got the summary statistics of the traffic signs data set:

 * Number of training examples = 34799